- Asthma is one of the major noncommunicable diseases. It is a chronic disease of the the air passages of the lungs which inflames and narrows them.

 Reducing the asthma burden

 Although asthma cannot be cured, appropriate management can control the disease and enable people to enjoy a good quality of life.
 Short-term medications are used to relieve symptoms.
-Medications such as long-term inhaled steroids are needed to control the progression of severe asthma.
+Medications such as inhaled corticosteroids are needed to control the progression of severe asthma and reduce asthma exacerbation and deaths.

 People with persistent symptoms must take long-term medication daily to control the underlying inflammation and prevent symptoms and exacerbations.
-Inadequate access to medicines is one of the important reasons for the poor control of asthma in many settings.
+Inadequate access to medicines and health services is one of the important reasons for the poor control of asthma in many settings.

 Medication is not the only way to control asthma.
 It is also important to avoid asthma triggers - stimuli that irritate and inflame the airways.
 With medical support, each asthma patient must learn what triggers he or she should avoid.